andyaiken/tasks/SPEC.md

 - Conflict handling falls out of §3: union on the log, and last-writer-wins on task metadata, *per field*.
 If one person renames a task while another reassigns it, both changes survive.

 **The owner is a single point of failure.** The shared zone lives in the owner's private database, and CloudKit cannot transfer ownership.
 If the owner stops sharing, deletes the app's data, or leaves iCloud, everyone else loses the list.
 Provide an export *and an import*: importing creates a new list owned by the importer, who can then share it.
 User record IDs are the same for everyone in the app's container, so an imported log keeps who did what.
 Say plainly in the UI who owns the list.

+**Your own devices.** The list lives in a custom zone (`List`) in your private iCloud database, so every iPhone and Mac signed into your Apple Account shows the same list.
+Changes sync through CKSyncEngine, which is told about other devices' changes by silent push.

+- **Merged automatically.** The first time a device syncs, it downloads what's already in iCloud and uploads whatever it has that iCloud doesn't.
+The log is a union, so nothing is lost; the same task added separately on two devices shows up twice, and one can be deleted.
+The first device to sync fixes the list's ID; later devices move their tasks onto it.
+- **Signing out** of iCloud keeps the list on the device as a local list.
+Signing back in merges again.
+- **A different Apple Account** on the device removes the previous account's list from it.
+That list is still in the previous account's iCloud.
+- **Deleting Tasks' data from iCloud** (Settings → Apple Account → iCloud) deletes the list from every device, because that's what that setting promises.
+If the zone disappears for any other reason, devices upload their copies again.

 **Local-only mode.** Someone not signed into iCloud still gets a working app with a local list.
 Signing in later moves that list into a custom zone (§11), rewriting the local ID (§3) on the way.
 App Review and first-time users will both hit this path, so it is a feature, not a fallback.